alabid/simpleskiplist/README.md

 Each element is represented by a node, the level of which is chosen randoml when the node is inserted without regard for the number of elements in the data structure.
-A $level i$ node has $i$ forward pointers, indexed 1 through $i$.
+A *level i* node has *i* forward pointers, indexed 1 through *i*.
 There is no need to store the level of a node in the node.
-Levels are capped at some appropriate constant $MaxLevel$.
+Levels are capped at some appropriate constant *MaxLevel*.
 The $level of a list$ is the maximum level currently in the list (or 1 if the list if empty).
 The $header$ of a list has forward pointers at levels one through